Ride (band): 1997–2001: Post-break-up years

-Channel Four and beyond (2001–2013)
+2001–2013: Channel Four and beyond

 On 16 October 2001, all four members of Ride agreed to be filmed by Channel 4.
 The footage was used for the show Pioneers, a documentary on Sonic Youth, and featured a thirty-minute improvised jam.
 The recording of this song, plus two short sound checks, were released in 2002 as Coming up for Air.
 The interest in this limited release CD caused the band to consider future releases.
 In late 2002, Ride released a 3-CD box set which is made up of OX4_ The Best of Ride, Firing Blanks (Unreleased tracks) and Live_Reading Festival 1992.
 In 2003 they released Waves, a collection of tracks from five radio sessions recorded for the BBC.

 Mark Gardener then pursued a solo career.
 From 2003 to 2005, Gardener toured extensively, sometimes with the help of Oxford friends Goldrush, in order to personally fund a full-length studio album.
 During the tour, a three-track EP with Goldrush (Falling Out into the Night) and a live album (the acoustic solo Live @ the Knitting Factory, New York City) were released.
 He also spent part of 2005 working with the French duo rinôçérôse.
 In late 2005, Gardener's album These Beautiful Ghosts was released in North America on United For Opportunity.

 Any thoughts of permanently re-forming the band, however, were previously explicitly denied by Bell, with the reasoning that it would not live up to expectations.
 However, band members, Bell included, had stated that they would not mind working with each other again.
 Since then, Bell and Colbert have made an appearance at one of Gardener's early shows; Bell later shared two nights of acoustic sets with Gardener in November 2003 when Gardener made a tour stop in Bell's then home of Stockholm.